 We commit 2% of our revenues to community development initiatives.
-We then work with development experts to find impactful projects where the Enda Community has an opportunity to make a difference.
+We then work with development experts to find impactful projects where the Enda Foundation has an opportunity to make a difference.
 Finally we engage the global community of Enda runners to learn about the finalists and select which project the global Enda Community should support.

-Only Enda customers who registered to take part in the Enda Community Foundation (formerly Enda Community Giving) can participate.
+Only Enda customers who registered to take part in the Enda Foundation (formerly Enda Community Giving) can participate.
 Didn’t register?
 Not to to worry: you can still register.

 How we select projects for funding